 The patient with LFLG severe AS with preserved LVEF presents a diagnostic and therapeutic challenge.
 Diagnostically, the echo/Doppler diagnosis of LFLG severe AS can be associated with truly severe AS, or with moderate or less AS, but an effective orifice area that erroneously overestimates AS severity (potentially due to mismeasurement of the LV outflow tract, a noncircular LV outflow tract, or proximal displacement of the pulsed-wave sample volume into the LV rather than in the LV outflow tract).
 This catheter-based study suggests that LFLG severe AS with normal LVEF is not uncommon, and has medical and surgical outcomes even worse than those associated with high gradient severe AS.
 Because outcomes with aortic valve replacement were better than without, consideration for AVR is appropriate.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Cardiac Surgery and Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound

 Keywords: Heart Valve Prosthesis, Coronary Artery Disease, Ventricular Function, Left, Electric Impedance, Cardiac Catheterization, Coronary Disease, Angioplasty, Balloon, Coronary, Hemodynamics, Echocardiography, Doppler, Vitamin B 6, Survival Rate, Stroke Volume, Vascular Resistance, Confidence Intervals